Montgomery reef is (as far as I know) the largest regularly tidal exposed coral reef in the world.

 Pied Oystercatchers, Caspian Terns, Tattlers, and Beach Thick-knees (pictured),

 Several tour companies explore Montgomery Reef.
 As far as I know, all of the options are pretty much overnight on ships.
-I have visited with both Coral Princess Cruises, the now defunct Orion, Noble Caledonia, APT and Silver Seas.
+I have visited with both Coral Princess Cruises, the now defunct Orion, Lindblad, Noble Caledonia, APT and Silver Sea.
 They provide interpretation from qualified guides, although individual trips and the companies vary somewhat in their approach...